rasm1/Leonardo-s-Legacy/README.md

 #### Solved Bugs
 <ul>
 <li>When project the project was deployed to github pages the images would not load due to using absolute file paths</li>
+<li>external links to social media pages did not work on gallery, signup and thank-you page due to incorrect placement of html tags</li>
+<li>favicon and images folder were placed under the css folder, they are now placed inside of the assets folder</li>
 </ul>

 #### Unsolved bugs